destinyae/doca-platform/docs/api.md

 _Underlying type:_ _string_

-StrategyType describes strategy to use to reprovision existing DPUs.
+StrategyType describes the strategy to use to reprovision existing DPUs.
 Default is "Recreate".

 _Validation:_